Not sure how to stay accountable for the personal goals you’ve set? Try these ideas

 As it turns out, I am an obliger.
 An obliger is somebody who easily meets the expectations of others, but struggles to meet expectations they impose on themselves.

 This came as absolutely no surprise to me.
 I am a chronic people pleaser who struggles to say no to others and constantly puts my own goals and to-do lists very last.
-The thing is, I get so frustrated when I spend my day meeting the needs of others and doing absolutely nothing that I really wanted to do to attain my own goals.
+It is frustrating to spend an entire day meeting the needs of others and doing absolutely nothing that I really wanted to do to attain my own goals.
 I am definitely an obliger.

 Gretchen says that obligers need external accountability and that they do much better when they have it.
 So I have been working on finding ways to be more accountable to myself.